VladCuciureanu/VladCuciureanu/README.md

 </p>
 </hr>
 <hr>
-&nbsp;&nbsp;&nbsp; I work as a full-stack developer.
+&nbsp;&nbsp; I work as a full-stack developer.
 I´m based in Cluj-Napoca, Romania.<br>
 Since an early age I've been trying to extend my understanding of computers by tinkering and programming.
 And I did, with every project I've taken on (and abandoned 😩).
 Now, I'm hoping to make this world a little better through developing (and contributing to) open-source solutions. ✨😍

 ### What I'm focusing on 👩🏻‍💻

-Currently I'm working on Lyra: an open-source audio streaming server with ease of use and audio fidelity in mind.<br />
+&nbsp;&nbsp; Currently I'm working on Lyra: an open-source audio streaming server with ease of use and audio fidelity in mind.<br />
 BTW, if you´re interested in helping/checking Lyra out, you can find it here: [Lyra](https://github.com/VladCuciureanu/lyra).

 ### My projects 👾